 Merchants enjoyed lower transaction and settlement costs with these regional options.
 Financial institutions, banks, and regional scheme vendors used these regional options to develop customised products and services for their markets, helping power them to higher revenues and more efficient processing.

 Now that we’ve taken a look back, what about the future?
-What retail payment trends can we expect in 2022 and more?
+What retail payment services trends can we expect in 2022 and beyond?